The stacky concentration theorem: Preliminaries on stacks

 We say a $1$-Artin stack $X$ has \emph{affine stabilizers} if for every point $x$ of $X$, the stabilizer $\uAut_X(x)$ is affine.
 If $X$ has affine inertia or affine diagonal, then it has affine stabilizers.

-We say that $X$ has \emph{finite stabilizers} if for every point $x$ the stabilizer $\uAut_X(x)$ is finite (over $\Spec(k(x))$), or equivalently if $X$ has quasi-finite diagonal.
+We say that $X$ has \emph{finite stabilizers} if for every point $x$ the stabilizer $\uAut_X(x)$ is finite (over $\Spec(k(x))$).
+When $X$ has quasi-compact diagonal, this is equivalent to the diagonal being moreover quasi-finite.
 If $X$ is Deligne--Mumford or has quasi-finite inertia, then it has finite stabilizers.